Water Budget Adjustment

 Water budgets are a tool to help manage water use.
 They’ve been proven to be extremely effective, and have been in use since 2009 in Castle Rock.
 These budgets are calculated with actual indoor usage and with an individual property’s landscaped area and plant type.
 The goal is to keep water consumption, indoors and outdoors, within that budget for the most efficient water consumption.
 Recently, a new aerial map has been used to recalculate the landscaped area and plant type for irrigation customers.

-Non-residential customers with irrigation are receiving a new adjusted water budget that will go into effect in April 2021.
-This includes, but is not limited to, a commercial business, HOA, apartment complex, or park property with outdoor irrigated space.
+Non-residential customers with irrigation are receiving a new adjusted water budget that went into effect in April 2021.
+These customers include, but are not limited to, a commercial business, HOA, apartment complex, or park property with outdoor irrigated space.

 What is a water budget?